-JR ParsonsMystery and Suspense Author
+Jim ParsonsMystery and Suspense Author

 EDGE OF FRAME

-Most people prefer death on celluloid over the real life kind.
+Most people prefer death on celluloid over the real-life kind.

-A thick-legged LAPD sergeant stood near her body, questioning a key grip named Cranks.
+I spotted a thick-legged LAPD sergeant stationed near the body.
+He was questioning a key grip named Cranks.

 I approached and tapped the blue uniformed shoulder.
-The cop pivoted and squared his body, boxing me out.
+The cop pivoted and shot me a hard look.
+Not liking what he saw, he squared his body, boxing me out.
 “No press.
 Scram.”

-I ignored him, and the slur to my character, and told the key grip that Louton had called.
-“He on set?”
-I asked.
+I ignored him, along with the slur to my character and forty-dollar suit, and told the key grip that Loudon had called.

 He dropped the handset onto its cradle.
 “What the hell took you?”